What Causes Anxiety At Night And How To Deal With It

 By: Jon Jaehnig

 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

 Anxiety at night is caused by the same triggers as anxiety during the day.
 However, the combination of anxiety and trouble sleeping can mimic other conditions and the different setting of night versus day can make you think that it's something else.
 So, what causes anxiety at night and what can you do about it?

 Anxious feelings are the body's normal alarm-response to psychological or physical threats, real or imagined, and can, therefore, be affect any person.
 In mild degrees, it is even considered 'serviceable to the individual.'
 Anxiety can be triggered by normal stress-inducing events and have distinct symptoms.
 It can also manifest as generalized anxiety.
 Some people are just more prone to anxiety than others, based on hereditary factors and temperament.
 However, most people are familiar with these general anxiety symptoms.
 Anxiety can make you feel like you're all alone.
 However, almost twenty percent of the population suffers from anxiety.
-Less than half of those people get the help they need, but you can be part of that percentage.
+This means that there is a lot known about how to effectively treat anxiety.

 Anxiety At Night